shaneceaustin/web-optimization-project7/README.md

 ## View

 * Download or clone to your CPU
-* Unzip the folder
+* Unzip folder
-* Open the index.html file in browser
+* Open index.html file in browser